jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 postgres-f879f4c78-6xhpg             1/1     Running             0          121m
 ```
 Great!
 We see there are 5 new pods being created.
-After around 1 minute the servers should announce themselves and will be visible in JobRunr dashboard.
+After around 1 minute, the servers should announce themselves and will be visible in the JobRunr dashboard.

-Once it's time for our scheduled jobs to execute, they'll become enqueued and then processed.
-Now the workers usage metric kicks in!
-As we have 40 jobs and only 20 total workers, we will see 100% workers usage throughout the processing of all the jobs.
-After 30 seconds (poll interval) we can observe another pod being created to match our specified 80% workers usage target.
+Once it's time for our scheduled jobs to execute, they'll be queued and then processed.
+Now the workers' usage metric kicks in!
+As we have 40 jobs and only 20 total workers, we will see 100% workers' usage throughout the processing of all the jobs.
+After 30 seconds (poll interval), we can observe another pod being created to match our specified 80% workers' usage target.

 If we wait 5 minutes and don't schedule any new jobs, our deployment will scale back to 0.

 ## Optional - secure your JobRunr dashboard
 Securing your JonRunr dashboard is explained in detail in the [authentication guides](guides/authentication/_index.md).
-KEDA inside your Kubernetes cluster can still access the secured metrics api but it requieres some additional configuration.
-In this section we will show how to set up a basic authorization of our JobRunr dashboard and api, and enable KEDA to access it.
+KEDA inside your Kubernetes cluster can still access the secured metrics api, but it requieres some additional configuration.
+In this section, we will show how to set up a basic authorization for our JobRunr dashboard and api, and enable KEDA to access it.
-First inside the `jobrunr-autoscaling-example.yaml` file add the `Secret` which will store our username and password:
+First, inside the `jobrunr-autoscaling-example.yaml` file add the `Secret` which will store our username and password:
 <figure style="width: 100%; max-width: 100%; margin: 0">

 ```yaml